What Actually Happens in a Free Therapy Consultation in Pasadena (And Why This One Feels Different)

 Here's something I say in almost every consultation: check in with your gut.

-Not just with what I've said or what my credentials are — but with how it actually feels to talk to me.
+Not just with what I've said or what my credentials are, but with how it actually feels to talk to me.
+Therapy is intimate work.
+Your sense of whether you feel comfortable matters more than almost anything else.

-If something feels off, that's information.
+If something feels off, that's information worth paying attention to.

 What You'll Walk Away With